ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 * Chapter Approved 2025 is here - and with it, we bid a fond farewell to Leviathan / Pariah Nexus, now removed from the code.
 * Restore "action in progress" markers
 * Show/hide zone buttons updated to the set needed for CA25
+* Significant improvements to dice rolling
+  * Buttons to spawn 3 and 4 dice
+  * Button to spawn a custom number of dice
+  * Buttons to quick-roll 1 or 2 dice
+  * Button to copy your opponent's dice
+  * Buttons to handle lethal/sustained hits
+  * Button to undo the most recent roll

 ### v2.64